-In our last year we have seen a new resurgence under our current leadership.
-A new vigor and interest in our Council has been established.
-At present we have over 200 members and our numbers are steadily increasing.
-We have entered the digital age with our own website, Twitter and Facebook accounts.
+In our last year, we have seen a new resurgence under our current leadership.
+New vigor and interest in our Council has been established.
+At present, we have over 200 members, and our numbers are steadily increasing.
+We have entered the digital age with our own website, Twitter, and Facebook accounts.
 We still sponsor fundraisers and events such as dances and trips to baseball games.
 We are active in our community doing charity work with veterans and the homeless in our area.
-The dream of this council I believe is one that is ever growing, from our humble beginnings 86 years ago we still strive to be good catholic gentlemen in all facets of our lives.
+I believe this council's dream is an ever-growing one; from our humble beginnings 86 years ago, we still strive to be good catholic gentlemen in all facets of our lives.

 I wonder what our founding members would think of our council today?
 I'm sure they would be proud and thankful that so many great men have kept our organization strong through the years!
 I know I am.